THE 5 COMPONENTS OF READING

 📌 Pin this image for later.

 So, what do you do if you give your student a fluency assessment and they aren't reading with accuracy or expression?
 Don't panic.
-Just investigate.
+Just investigate using these quick steps.

 Can they sound out unfamiliar words?
 Do they recognize syllable types?